Do Perceptually Aligned Gradients Imply Adversarial Robustness?: Experimental Results

 \section{Experimental Results}

-In this section we empirically assess whether promoting PAG during classifier training improves its adversarial robustness at test time.
-We experiment using both synthetic and real datasets and present our findings in \cref{sec:exp_toy} and \cref{sec:exp_real}, respectively.
+In this section, we empirically assess whether promoting PAG in classifiers improves the adversarial robustness at test time.
+We experiment using both synthetic and real datasets and present our findings in the following section.
+Moreover, we study the correlation between PAG and robustness, \textit{i.e.}, whether more aligned gradients yield improved robustness.